Glossary

 A chemical whose purpose is to prevent or counteract animals, plants or micro-organisms, including viruses, from causing harm or inconvenience to human health or damage to property.

-Chemical product
+Chemical product subject to labelling requirements

 Classification

-Acute toxicity, corrosive properties, the ability to cause allergies, resistance to degradation in soil and water are examples of intrinsic properties that may present a hazard to human health or the environment.
+Outcome of a review or self-assessment.
+The classification provides an assessment of the “hazard” presented by a chemical on the basis of its inherent properties.
+Acute toxicity, carcinogenic, the ability to cause allergies, resistance to degradation in soil and water are examples of intrinsic properties that may present a hazard to health or the environment.

 ECHA